AJ PHOTO / HOP AMERICAIN / SCIENCE PHOTO LIBRARY AJ PHOTO / HOP AMERICAIN / SCIENCE PHOTO LIBRARY

 Coronary angioplasty.
-Surgeon performing a coronary angioplasty procedure on a 50-year-old man.
+Surgical team performing a coronary angioplasty procedure on a 50-year-old man.
 This procedure opens blocked or narrowed coronary arteries, helping to prevent a heart attack.
 A catheter (narrow wire) has been inserted (centre left) into a groin artery.
-Use of an X-ray machine (upper right) and an injection of contrast medium, highlights the coronary arteries on an X-ray screen (far right).
+Use of an X-ray machine (upper left) and an injection of contrast medium, highlights the coronary arteries on X-ray screens (upper right).
 This aids the surgeon as he passes the catheter and a stent (an expandable tube) through the body's arteries into a narrowed coronary artery in the heart.
 Inflation of the catheter's balloon tip expands the stent to widen and strengthen the artery.
 Photographed at the American Hospital of Paris, France.

 Model release available.
 Property release not required.